ViniciusCastellani/Dio_courses_downloader/README.md

 ## Overview

 Dio Courses Downloader is a Python script designed to automate the process of downloading videos of the classes related to specific courses from the Dio platform.
-Currently, it works primarily with the Firefox browser.
 This tool is particularly useful for educators, students, or anyone looking to gather video resources for learning or teaching purposes.

-OBS: for now, you have to skip the videos manually and minimize the terminal

 ## Features